16jalayt/Compilers-Class/README.md

 TT_Obj(): This is the data structure used for each function named in the program.
 We want to keep track of the formals, type,
            what functions it called and what functions calls it.
 Generator(): This class translates a klein program into TM.
 No Intermediate Representation is currently used.
-             Currently set up to only work for print-one.kln.
+             Currently does not work properly.

 How to Use: